Making Notion Inclusive:

 Why did we evaluate Notion?

-Designing interfaces within an interface: The nested layers of accessibility in Notion 🪆
+Designing interfaces within an interface: The nested layers of A11Y in Notion 🪆

 Notion empowers users to create customized interfaces tailored to their needs.
 These interfaces can remain private, be shared with collaborators, turned into templates, or even published to a public URL.